byterubpay/byterub-site/_posts/2017-04-09-overview-and-logs-for-the-dev-meeting-held-on-2017-04-09.md

 **\<fluffypony>** I'm planning on merging PRs over the next couple of days
 **\<fluffypony>** are there any that are don't-merge-yet?
 **\<vtnerd1112>** The one I have outstanding for bin2hex
-**\<xmr\_eric>** Before merging the PR to name Monero GUI back to Monero Core, I thought it would be good to have a discussion here about that.
+**\<xmr\_eric>** Before merging the PR to name ByteRub GUI back to ByteRub Core, I thought it would be good to have a discussion here about that.
 But perhaps that can be saved for the end of today's meeting.
 **\<moneromooo>** Oh, I'd kinda forgot-ish about that one...
 **\<Jaquee>** #658 and #667 obviously
 **\<vtnerd1112>** It's currently unmergeable and I don't know if anyone looked at it recently